zluo16/react-jsx-lab-web-051517/README.md

 3. This component should also contain _two_ instances of the `FillerText` component.

 ## Note
 In JSX, all tags must close.
 A good example of where this can cause problems is the `<input>` tag.
-Writting the tag like this will throw an error if you're not following it somewhere with a corresponding `</input>` tag.
+Writing the tag like this will throw an error if you're not following it somewhere with a corresponding `</input>` tag.
 However, if the element has no children — that is, you don't need to put anything between the opening and closing tags — you can just use a self-closing tag like this: `<input />`.

 ## Resources
 - [Webpack][Webpack]